 This post contains affiliate links to help you find what you need!
 These are products I have tested and used myself or something comparable.
+To see my full disclosure policy, click here.

-The first tutorial is all about Gel Stain.
-Specifically in this video I’m using General Finishes Java Gel, because let’s face it, it’s the best color, by far the most popular and pretty much magic in a can.
+In this video I’m using General Finishes Java Gel, because let’s face it, it’s the best color, by far the most popular and pretty much magic in a can.

 The best feature about gel stain is that you can use it over raw wood or an existing finish.
 Say what?
 Yep, no stripping required to keep the wood finish you like.
 It’s perfect for that antique piece that maybe has a few dings or scratches but you just can’t bring yourself to PAINT it.
 Also perfect if you want the wood look, but want to change the COLOR of the wood.
 You know, let’s update that 80’s oak – this is a great solution.
 Yes, it works on kitchen cabinets too!